Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/u/UDUNITS/README.md

   * Added an additional sanity check from 21.12 on that will likely guarantee that the XML data file used by the version 2 libraries can be found.

+  * From 23.12 onwards, license information was added to the installation.